-There are over 3000 different species of snakes in the entire world.
-They can come in many different shapes and sizes, and some may even pack a venomous bite.
-With so many different species, identification can get tricky, especially if you aren’t a professional.
+There are over 4,000 different species of snakes in the entire world.
+They can come in many different shapes and sizes; some may even pack a venomous bite.
+Identification can get tricky with so many different species, especially if you aren’t a professional.
 As a result, if you come across a brown snake with black spots, you may be wondering just what it is.

+When it comes to identifying a brown snake with black spots, it can be tricky.
+That’s because this specific pattern is actually quite common in the snake world, with many different species sporting this coloration.
 This complete guide will help you learn more about the brown snake with black spots you’ve seen, including whether or not it’s venomous.
 Even if a snake isn’t venomous, however, it’s important to be careful and avoid handling them as much as possible.
-Snakes are still wild animals, and their bites can introduce harmful bacteria even without venom.
+Snakes are still wild animals; their bites can introduce harmful bacteria even without venom.
 Plus, even for the most harmless snakes, handling can cause them unnecessary stress.

 With that being said, here is more information about seven brown snakes with black spots!
 Ready to learn more?
 Let’s dive in.